UKCloud/documentation/articles/cdsz/cdsz-gs-walled-garden.md

 ## Before you begin

-Before you can start to implement a walled garden, you must have completed and passed the appropriate assurance wrap.
-For more information, see the [*UKCloud Walled Garden assurance wrap and application form*](https://portal.ukcloud.com/support/knowledge_centre/ecc6d8fd-ef63-44f6-bb33-b2b9b0af41f3).
+Before you can start to implement a walled garden, you must have completed and passed the appropriate application process.
+For more information, see the [*UKCloud Cross Domain Security Zone application process*](cdsz-application-process.md).

-After your Walled Garden assurance wrap has been approved, a service request is raised to implement the Walled Garden virtual data centre (VDC) and, if necessary, Elevated and Assured VDCs.
+After your Walled Garden application has been approved, a service request is raised to implement the Walled Garden virtual data centre (VDC) and, if necessary, Elevated and Assured VDCs.

 > [!NOTE]
 > If a service request for this implementation already exists, the existing request is used and a new one is not raised.